BrodyAcquilano/urban-resource-map-client/README.md

 - Highlight problem areas (e.g., resource deserts or high-risk zones)
 - Plan spatial relationships (e.g., buffer zones, coverage gaps)

-### 2. **Data Management**

-- Use the editor to add, modify, or delete entries in real time
-- Sync changes with a backend database (e.g., MongoDB, Firebase, SQL)
-- Validate data visually before committing it (e.g., "is this factory too close to a residential zone?")

 ### 3. **Resource Management**